 ... because they are NOT DESIGNED CORRECTLY.

-Today, drivers can get their steering wheel custom-molded by Dellis from anywhere in the world in just two days by answering a few questions, and providing a trace or a photo of their hands.
+Today, drivers can get their steering wheel custom-molded by Dellis from anywhere in the world in just two days by answering a few questions, providing a trace or a photo of their hands, and, ideally a video.

 Whether you have power steering, electric steering, or manual steering, the benefits of using a custom-molded steering wheel will surprise you...and it starts with its guaranteed feel.

-All but two drivers used these DIY kits -- or something similar.
+All but two drivers used DIY kits that were NOT REmoldable -- or something similar.

 NONE were designed by The Steering Wheel Guy.

-So, while the DIY molded grip above might LOOK fine to you, it lacks the patent-pending safety features The Steering Wheel Guy has developed over the past two decades after molding 804+ grips....so don't be fooled.
+So, while the DIY molded grip above might LOOK OK to you, it lacks the safety features The Steering Wheel Guy has developed over the past quarter century after molding 850+ grips and counting....so please don't be fooled.

 Looks Simple, But It's NOT....

-Turns out, making a custom grip looks simple enough, but whenever ergonomics involving high forces at the HMI (Human Machine Interface) in a cockpit are involved, history shows that it's a lot more difficult than it looks.
+Turns out, making a custom grip looks simple enough, but whenever ergonomics involves high forces at the HMI (Human Machine Interface) in a cockpit littered with controls, history shows that it's more difficult than it looks.